 At the same time, the John Innes Institute also experienced a reduction in income as a result of the war.
 The new changes that were being implemented throughout the Institution, as well as a reduction in income as a result of the war, meant that staff changes were inevitable.
 This affected key pea research workers, such as Caroline Pellew and Dorothea de Winton.

 Darlington had already made it clear what he thought of ‘Bateson’s ladies’, and was not Pellew’s biggest fan.
-In 1941, Pellew and de Winton were forced to take ‘voluntary retirement’, marking the end of the early era of pea research.
+In 1941, Pellew and de Winton were forced to take ‘voluntary retirement’, marking the end of the early era of pea research at the John Innes.

 Give peas a chance